FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 | **Guaranteed (default)** | Production workloads that can withstand some variability                            | **max** usage observed over last month                 | same as requests                                  |
 | **Burstable**            | Workloads that should prioritize cost efficiency over maximum reliability           | **p90** of max usage observed over last month          | **max**  usage observed over last month           |
 | **Limited**              | Workloads that should be given as little resources as needed to operate             | **average**  usage observed over last month            | **p95** of usage observed over last month          |

+Upgrading Qos at Costs page makes the recommendation gets updated on the fly.